SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Results

 \subsection{Other radio sources}

 The ASKAP data reveal a number of radio sources projected onto the cluster system.
-As well as the diffuse sources, we will discuss an additional eight sources within the images, labelled A--H, shown on Fig. \ref{fig:rgb} and Fig. \ref{fig:radio}.
-We note the source names and redshifts (where available) in Table \ref{tab:interlopers}.
-For sources A and B we measure the integrated flux densities in the ASKAP, SUMSS \footnote{Sydney University Molonglo Sky Survey} \citep{Bock1999,Mauch2003}, and ATCA 5.5- and 9-GHz data.
-The spectra of these two sources show curvature and a fit with a generic curved power law model.
-For sources C--H we measure flux densities only from the ASKAP data and generic power law models are fit in this range.
-Fig. \ref{fig:seds} shows SEDs of each of these sources along with the fitted models.
-The source flux densities are measured using the \texttt{aegean} source-finding software \footnote{\url{https://github.com/PaulHancock/Aegean/tree/master/AegeanTools}} \citep{hmg+12,hth18} in the ATCA data while we directly measure flux density in the ASKAP data by integrating over regions containing the relevant sources.
+As well as the diffuse sources, we will discuss an additional \CORRS{nine} sources within the images, labelled \CORRS{A--I}, shown on Fig. \ref{fig:rgb} and Fig. \ref{fig:radio}.
+We note the source names and redshifts (where available) in Table \ref{tab:interlopers}. \CORRS{For sources A, B, and D we measure the integrated flux densities in the ASKAP and ATCA 5.5- and 9-GHz data}.
+The spectra of \CORRS{A and B} show curvature and are fit with a generic curved power law model \CORRS{of the form where $q$ is a measure of the curvature and for $q=0$ the model reduces to a standard power law ($S \propto \nu^\alpha$).
+For the remaining sources we measure flux densities only from the ASKAP data and all sources except A and B are fit with generic power law models.}